Jesewe/ModsUpdater/README.md

-## Overview

-This Python script automatically retrieves information about the latest versions of mods (modifications) from Thunderstore.io, formats the results, and displays them in the console.
-It can also save the data to a JSON file and send a summary to Telegram.
+This Python script automatically retrieves information about the latest versions of mods (modifications) from Thunderstore.io, detects which mods have been updated since the last run, formats the results, and displays them in the console.
+It can also save the data to a JSON file and send detailed notifications to Telegram.

 ## Installation

 1. Clone the repository.
 2. Ensure you have Python 3.7 or newer installed.
 3. Install dependencies:

    ```bash
    pip install -r requirements.txt
    ```

    The `requirements.txt` should contain:

    ```text
    requests
    colorama